spheronFdn/documentations/docs/configure-build/deploy.md

 <!-- ## Site Deployment -->

-Each new website deployment by ArGo is done atomically, meaning that there will never be any inconsistencies when pushing new files or making changes to existing ones.
+Each new website deployment by Spheron Protocol is done atomically, meaning that there will never be any inconsistencies when pushing new files or making changes to existing ones.

 :::caution info